Middle East And Africa Protein Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Middle East And Africa Protein Market Analysis by Mordor Intelligence

-The Middle East and Africa protein market is estimated at USD 6.27 billion in 2025 and is projected to reach USD 9.56 billion by 2030, registering a CAGR of 8.80% during the forecast period.
+The Middle East and Africa protein market was valued at USD 6.27 billion in 2025 and estimated to grow from USD 6.82 billion in 2026 to reach USD 10.36 billion by 2031, at a CAGR of 8.71% during the forecast period (2026-2031).
 This growth positions the region as one of the fastest-growing protein markets globally, driven by government food-security initiatives, a large youth demographic, and increasing food-processing capabilities.
 While animal-based protein sources dominate in terms of volume, rising awareness of non-communicable diseases has encouraged the incorporation of plant-based proteins, such as soy and pea isolates, into bakery, dairy-alternative, and meat-analogue products.
 Investments in technologies like filtration, enzymatic hydrolysis, and spray-drying have reduced the production costs of high-purity isolates.
 Additionally, innovative feed contracts mitigate risks associated with fluctuating global oilseed prices.
 Policymakers are also fostering local production capacity through initiatives such as Saudi Arabia’s Vision 2030 and Morocco’s Green Generation Strategy, which ensure guaranteed offtake volumes to attract private investment.
 In South Africa, government incentives are drawing multinational ingredient producers to strengthen the domestic supply chain.

 Key Report Takeaways